Selling art online is all about your ability to find the right balance between your creative pursuit and monetizing your artwork in an effective way.

 Now, if your work has Uq value of $20, then the cost would be, (80×5) + (80×20) + 2(100)

-Setting up the right pricing strategy is important before arriving at the answer for how to sell art online
+Setting up the right pricing strategy is important before arriving at the answer for how to sell art and making money online

 There are many marketing strategies that you should know as they would help you improve the rate at which your works are purchased.

-Almost everyone is on social media and one of the best ways to reach your customers and make sales in any business is to harness the benefits of social media.
+Almost everyone is there and one of the best ways to reach your customers and make sales in any business is to harness the benefits of online and social communities

-There’s no avoiding it- if you want to sell art online, its a whole lot easier if you make use of social media to help you connect and engage with the people who will buy your work or help you sell it.
+There’s no avoiding it- if you want to sell art online and promote your artwork, its a whole lot easier if you make use of these kinds of new media to help you connect and engage with the people who will buy your work or help you sell it.

-Social media can be a sensitive topic among artists as most of us are happier I’m the studio than in a market place and if you’re making use of social media to help sales, then it is a market place – thus it is a strong medium to make money and start earning consistently
+Social media can be a sensitive topic among artists as most of us are happier I’m the studio than in a market place and if you’re making use of these communities to help sales, then it is a market place – thus it is a strong medium to make money and start earning consistently

 Do not oversell.
 No overkill